Last updated on : 26 Sep, 2025

 Chiku is rich in antioxidants, such as vitamin E, which help neutralise free radicals and protect the skin from premature ageing.
 Regular consumption of chiku can help maintain youthful-looking skin.
 Sapota fruit is also known for its anti-ageing properties.

-Natural sugars and calories in chikoo, such as fructose, provide a quick and sustained release of energy.
-It can be a healthy, refreshing snack to combat fatigue and boost vitality.
+Chikoo contains natural sugars like fructose that provide quick and lasting energy.
+It makes for a healthy, refreshing snack to fight fatigue and support vitality.

 The abundance of vitamins A, C, and antioxidants in chiku nourishes the skin from within, promoting a healthy complexion, reducing blemishes, and enhancing skin radiance.

-Chikoo is rich in vital nutrients like vitamins A, C, and E and minerals such as copper, all of which play a key role in supporting healthy hair.
-These nutrients help strengthen hair follicles, stimulate hair growth, and reduce hair fall, making chikoo a natural ally for more nutritious, stronger strands.
+Chikoo is packed with vitamins A, C, and E, along with minerals like copper, which support healthy hair.
+These nutrients may help strengthen follicles, reduce hair fall, and encourage stronger, more nourished strands.

 Chiku contains phytochemicals and antioxidants that may have potential cancer-fighting properties.
-These compounds help neutralise harmful free radicals, hinder the growth of cancer cells, and lessen the risk of certain types of cancers.
+These compounds help neutralise harmful free radicals, hinder the growth of abnormal cells, and may reduce the risk of certain types of cancer.

 Chiku isn’t just a sweet tropical treat—it’s a nutrient-packed fruit offering a range of health benefits.
 With its rich antioxidant content, natural sugars for instant energy, and compounds that support digestive and anti-inflammatory health, sapota is a smart addition to a balanced diet.
 However, as with any fruit, especially during pregnancy, it’s best to consume it in moderation and consult a healthcare professional for personalised advice.